What prevents industrial companies from polluting the air we all breathe and the water we all drink? Government regulations.

 Facts, however, contradict those arguments.

 Since the CAFE standards were introduced in 1975, Americans have saved $4 trillion in fuel costs, while keeping the cost of lower-model cars relatively constant.

 The biggest beneficiaries have been low- and middle-class households.
-The increased fuel efficiency has saved them up to 2 percent of their annual income.
 Repealing the standards could cost them $1,000 per year.

 Did anyone mention the environment?